October 19, 2024

 Rethinking SaaS costs

 Many freelancers make the mistake of evaluating costs in a personal-finances context, e.g. "would I pay / could I afford $X".
-I know this, because I did it for at least a decade, even when evaluating solutions on behalf of a client.
+I know this, because I did it for at least a decade, even when evaluating solutions on behalf of highly successful business clients.

 I saw it as part of my responsibility as a tech adviser to recommend services that I saw as low-cost or "affordable."

-Especially once a business has employees, they're paying $50k to $100k per average employee.
-The website is an employee too... and it has a very specific job- sales and information.
+Especially once a business has employees, they're paying $40k to $80k per average employee.
+The website is an employee too... and it has a very important job- sales and information.

-If it does its job very well, It's exceptionally worth it.
+If the website does its job very well, It's exceptionally worth it.

-If you're making that classic error in judgement, let's re-calibrate that thinking...
+I made that classic error in judgement for too long, so if you're making it too, let's re-calibrate that thinking...

 To a business, a cost is not a loss.
 A cost is an investment, and like any investment, it needs a return to justify it.

-With this perspective, the question "how much does Optimize cost" is irrelevant until you also ask the question "how much revenue can Optimize generate?"
+When you look at costs the way your clients do, the question "how much does Optimize cost" is meaningless until you also ask the question "how much revenue can Optimize generate?"

 Webflow's Optimize v.
 Industry Pricing